Full Program 2019.

 - Processing of University Agreements (Convenios) and/or other External Academic Documentation for Academic Credit (optional and subject to approval by RGNN).
 Those students who wish to request the processing of university agreements (convenios) and/or other external academic documentation for academic credit for their university must submit all such documentation by the deadline indicated by RGNN.
 No requests for external academic documentation will be processed after this deadline.

 Completing more than one Two-Week Module allows students to obtain the following academic or curricular documentation.

 - Letter of Recommendation of Merit.
 There are three levels of evaluation that permit obtaining a Letter of Recommendation: Sufficient, Good, Excellent.
 There will be no Letter of Recommendation for students who do not meet the Sufficient level.
-The Experts and Mentors of the Seminar will conduct the evaluation of merit.
+The Experts and Mentors of the Internship & Mentoring Program will conduct the evaluation of merit.

 ROOSTERGNN follows a strict evaluation process for issuing academic and/or curricular documentation.
 Students must have completed all requirements of the Program to obtain any type of academic and/or curricular documentation.

 All processing of academic and/or curricular documentation is conducted EXCLUSIVELY via email firstname.lastname@example.org.
-Academic and/or curricular documentation is issued via email in PDF format, within twenty-five (25) business days after the last day of the Seminar.
+Academic and/or curricular documentation is issued via email in PDF format, within twenty-five (25) business days after the last day of the Internship & Mentoring Program.